clareaulab/CARPNN/README.md

-# CAR-PNN workflow: Chimeric-Antigen-Receptor ProteinMPNN Workflow
+# CAR-PNN: Chimeric-Antigen-Receptor ProteinMPNN

 ![project_logo](assets/logo.png)

-CAR-PNN is a HPC-ready workflow that performs leads optimization of de novo binder into CAR candidates using variety of protein design tools.
+The CAR-PNN (Chimeric-Antigen-Receptor ProteinMPNN) workflow is a general purposed, HPC-ready workflow that allows you to perfom various protein design / protein interaction tasks such as
+- Large-scale local folding of protein sequences via Boltz
+- Implement custom binder filtering configuration similar to the one used by BindCraft
+- Lead optimization of de novo binder via SoluableMPNN for downstream applications such as CAR

 ## Installation